MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 ## Applying protections and deploying Copilot in parallel

 To streamline the assignment of Copilot licenses in your tenant with the appropriate protections in place, you do both in parallel.
-The following diagram shows how you can move through the three phases of rolling out protections prior to assigning Copilot licenses to individual user accounts and their devices once they're protected.
+The following diagram shows how you can move through the phases of rolling out protections prior to assigning Copilot licenses to individual user accounts and their devices once they're protected.

 :::image type="content" source="media/copilot/parallel-deployment-for-microsoft-365-copilot.svg" alt-text="Diagram of applying protections and deploying Copilot in parallel." lightbox="media/copilot/parallel-deployment-for-microsoft-365-copilot.svg":::